Inspiring Social Change Through the Humanities

 To promote the role of the humanities in change-making and preparing for our future.

 To encourage students to believe in their own power to make social change through civic engagement.

 Each of our consortium schools forms a team of teachers who work in the humanities and the arts.
 By collaborating with others, our teachers have the opportunity to experience new perspectives from other fields in the humanities, build rewarding relationships with their colleagues in a new context, and deepen their practice with feedback from their peers.

 Our consortium teachers come together to decide the theme for the Workshop’s cycle.
 The theme sets the tone for our work and requires our students to interact with the most challenging issues that now face our society and local communities.

 Our consortium teachers integrate the theme for the cycle into their curriculum for at least one unit of the academic year.
 By focusing on collaboration, iteration, and disciplinary practices, our teachers strive to create authentic learning experiences for all of the students in the consortium.

-Each Workshop cycle culminates with a curated exhibition hosted at the Edward M. Kennedy Institute for the United States Senate.
+Each Workshop cycle culminates with a curated exhibition.
 The exhibition creates a dialogue between the work of our students and the community in which they live.
 We see this experience as the first step on the path towards meaningful civic engagement.